 I bought the shower curtain on Amazon for less than $15 AND I got it shipped free in two days because I have Amazon Prime, which I highly recommend.
 I’ll have to do a top ten reasons to sign up for Amazon Prime post some day.
 The shower curtain even came with handy plastic hooks that I was able to attach to the trim of the house to hang.
 Best $15 I have spent in a long time.

 I’ve also been trying to decide on a cheap way to DIY some planters and I finally decided on making marbled planters from dollar store trash buckets.

 Not bad for $3, am I right?
 The flowers are impatiens and they were also $3 and will grow into nice full blooms as the summer goes on.
 Or they will wither and die because I forgot to water them.
 The planters are super simple to make.
 I bought $1 mini trash buckets and 2 different shades of blue nail polish, all from the dollar store, for this project.
 You’ll need some type of a basin that is bigger than your trash bucket as well.
 I used a plastic toy bin I had from Ikea.
 You fill the basin with hot water, drip in your shades of nail polish, then dunk the trash cans in and pull them back out.
 I actually dunked mine a couple of times, rotating them with each dunk to get better coverage.
 If you need full instructions for nail polish marbling, you can find them in this post where I marbled some vases which came out way better than the pictures show.
 They are still one of my favorite DIYS.

-I have more plans for this little area.
+I have more plans for this little area and it’s patio decor.
 I want to add some string lights and I would really like to strategically add some more flowers on the cheap.
 I’ll be brainstorming how to do that all week and hopefully I will have another brilliant idea to share with you!

 Sincerely, the smartest person on earth.
 Because of the shower curtain idea.